ClickCease Explore Tree Extremes with Arborist Now in SF - Arborist Now

 Most Dangerous Tree

-The deadly manchineel tree (Hippomane mancinella) grows in the Florida Everglades, through the Caribbean Islands, into Mexico and Central America.
-Recognized as the world’s most dangerous tree by the Guinness Book of World Records, Manchineel trees not only produce apple-like fruit that can kill, but they are also full of toxic sap, which can burn the skin.
+The deadly manchineel tree (Hippomane mancinella) gets its very own section on this list.
+It grows in the Florida Everglades, through the Caribbean Islands, and into Mexico and Central America.
+Recognized as the world’s most dangerous tree by the Guinness Book of World Records, manchineel trees not only produce apple-like fruit that can kill, but they are also full of toxic sap that can burn the skin.

 Latest News